-La Paz holds strike in protest of Bolivia election results
+La Paz strikes in protest of Bolivia election results

 The Bolivian government said on Sunday it planned to agree a deal with the Organization of American States within days to audit the election.

-Morales, 60, has said he will go to a second round if irregularities are found, but also that rural supporters could put cities under siege.
+Morales, 60, has said he will go to a second round if irregularities are found, but also that rural supporters could put cities under siege if they keep protesting his re-election.
+The TSE and Morales deny any election fraud.

-He is set to hold an event in El Alto, north of La Paz, later on Monday.
+Morales is set to hold an event in El Alto, north of La Paz, later on Monday.

 “The speed with which this is all happening is striking,” said politics professor Marcelo Arequipa, of San Pablo Catholic University.

-While on Friday protesters were calling for a second round, now there are some asking for the vote to be annulled, Arequipa said.
+While on Friday protesters called for a second round, now some are asking for the vote to be annulled, Arequipa said.

 “‘(Morales) must go’ may come next.”